gitter-badger/cecil/README.md

 # Cecil - The [C]ustodian for your [CL]oud

 Cecil minimizes cost waste from **forgotten EC2 instances** on AWS by imposing a **strict leasing mechanism** on all EC2 instances that are started under it's watch.

-Whenever a new EC2 instance is started in a Cecil-monitored AWS account, a lease will be created and assigned to the user that is declared in the `CecilOwner` tag, and the instance will be automatically shut down when the lease expires unless it is renewed by the owner.
-Or if no owner tag is specified, it will default to assigning the lease to the account administrator.
+Whenever a new EC2 instance is started in a Cecil-monitored AWS account, a lease will be created and assigned to the user that is declared in the `CecilOwner` tag, or assigned to the admin user if no owner is specified.
+The owner will be notified by email before the lease expires, and the instance will be automatically shut down when the lease expires unless it is renewed via the REST API.

 Cecil has been designed specifically in order to meet the working requirements of [Couchbase](http://www.couchbase.com) for testing large scale distributed database functionality/performance on AWS clusters.